YWYirong/YWYirong.github.io/README.md

 ## Purpose

+The project aims to show you step-by-step how to use Github Pages with Jekyll (static site generator) to host your resume.
+* Why should I follow this instructions?
-The project aims to show you step-by-step how to use Github Pages with Jekyll (static site generator) to host our resume.
-As mentioned in the [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS), a static site is fast, simple, portable, and secure, thus a great way to host your resume.
+	* As mentioned in the [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS), a static site is fast, simple, portable, and secure, thus a great way to host your resume.

+	* Andrew, in the same book, highlights that Markdown is a commonly used lightweight markup language for formatting text documents in a clean and easily readable format.
+Its widespread adoption is due to its straightforward syntax that is both easy to learn and utilize.

+	* Markdown is  an ideal format for resumes because it is easy to read, write, and format.
+It allows for the creation of clear and concise text that is easily understandable by potential employers.

 ## Prerequisites